-The CAREC Employment Service Platform can be established to create a potential single labor market across CAREC.
-The platform would match job vacancies with job seekers across the region and support cross border recruitment.
-The system would provide information, advice, and recruitment, or job matching services.
-The system would provide a one stop shop for employment opportunities.
-The platform would also establish a network of advisers to offer quality services for both workers and employers.
+The CAREC Job Opportunities and Mobility Platform will be considered to match job vacancies with job seekers across the region and support the freer movement of talent throughout the CAREC region for cross-border recruitment, and to help reduce brain-drain from the region.
+The system would provide information, advice, and recruitment/job-matching services.
+The system would be integrated with social protection services platforms to provide a 'one stop shop' for employment opportunities and would focus on addressing issues related to cross-border employment.
+The platform would also establish a network of advisors to offer quality services for both workers and employers.